Unlocking Spring’s Secrets: Unforgettable Things to Do in Banff and Lake Louise in April and May

 Afternoon: Rock Climbing & Swimming

-Late Spring Multi-Activity Day: Ice Hike, Bike, Paddle & Soak
+Late Spring Multi-Activity Day in Banff National Park: Ice Hike, Bike, Paddle & Soak

 Morning: Johnston Canyon Hike/Icewalk

-• The iconic Johnston Canyon hike is extra exciting in secret season when it’s a winter and a spring activity all in one.
+- The iconic Johnston Canyon hike is extra exciting in spring when it’s a winter and a spring activity all in one.

 Afternoon: Mountain Biking

-• The bike trail winds along the shore, with some exposed sections that can always be walked.
-This trail can only be accessed in our secret season as it's off-limits from mid-July for seasonal wildlife closure.
+- The bike trail winds along the shore, with some exposed sections that can always be walked.
+This trail can only be accessed in the spring season as it's off-limits from mid-July for seasonal wildlife closure.

 Evening: Sunset Canoe

-Secret Season Relaxing Multi-Activity Day: Culture, Wellness, & Patios
+Spring Season Relaxing Multi-Activity Day in the town of Banff: Culture, Wellness, & Patios

 Early afternoon: Shops, Museums & Galleries

-• Choose one of our expertly curated museums, like the Whyte Museum or Buffalo Nations Luxton Museum, to learn about the legends of what we know as Banff National Park.
+- Choose one of our expertly curated museums, like the Whyte Museum or Buffalo Nations Luxton Museum, to learn about the Indigenous history and Banff National Park.

 Late afternoon: Spa Time